thedynamiclinker/ld/Home.md

 Or more briefly: "WTF People," because they think that's funny for some reason, plus it looks better on hats.

-To be honest though, Reader, I'm still a bit confused.
+To be honest though, dear reader, I'm still a bit confused.

 See, whenever I ask them what problem they aim to solve with this business, they just tell me the problem is right there in the name.